MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Software-Installations.md

 IdentifyingNumber : {ACC73072-9AD5-416C-94BF-D82DDCEA0F1B}
 ```

-## Listing All Uninstallable Applications
+## Listing all uninstallable applications

 Because most standard applications register an uninstaller with Windows, we can work with those
 locally by finding them in the Windows registry.
 There is no guaranteed way to find every